ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Exotica-Examples.md

 example wherein the normal rejoinders are set to cover a small robot's rejoinders to the dangers of getting wet.
 ```
-t: If you poured coffee over me or let me fall into the bathtub what do you think would happen?
+t: REJOIN() If you poured coffee over me or let me fall into the bathtub what do you think would happen?
   #! why
-  a: REJOIN(~why) I want you to think about and understand my vulnerabilities.
+  a: (~why) I want you to think about and understand my vulnerabilities.

   #! get wet
   a: (wet) And then? ^setRejoinder(REJOIN)